hebam17/hebam17/README.md

 I want to learn more about the JS family like React Native, etc

-Currently looking for an opportunity to gain hands-on experience to get even further with my skills
+Currently looking for an opportunity to gain hands-on experience to get even further with my skills.